ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 let boardGame = try decoder.decode(BoardGame.self, from: jsonData)
 ```

-In this example, we define a CodingKeys enum which describes the properties we want to extract from the JSON payload.
+In this example, we define a CodingKeys enum describing the properties we want to extract from the JSON payload.
 Then, on the initilizer, we decode each of the properties using the respective key.

-There is only one thing worth mentioning regarding the two approaches decribed above: you can't have the best of both worlds - either you allow all properties to be synthesized automatically by the compiler or you use the coding keys approach and decode all properties manually.
+There is something worth mentioning regarding the two approaches described above: you can't have the best of both worlds - either you allow all properties to be synthesized automatically by the compiler or you use the coding keys approach and decode all properties manually.

-**Note**: you may have noticed that while the BoardGame struct is written using camel case, the CodingKeys enum isn't.
-There is also a simple solution for this: we just need to define its raw values to be of type String and redefine those values.
-This approach is also quite useful when we want to use a different name for the properties on our struct than the JSON properties.
+**Note**: you may have noticed that, while the BoardGame struct is written using camel case, the CodingKeys enum isn't.
+The solution for this is simple, we just need to define its raw values to be of type String and redefine those values.
+This approach is also useful when we want to use a different name for the properties on our struct than the JSON properties.

 ```swift
 struct BoardGame: Decodable {